AimSmall37/G25-Coordinate-Estimator/README.md

 Sample names must match exactly between the distance file and the coordinate CSV.
 The tool reports how many references were successfully matched and lists any that were not found.

 **Minimum requirement:** 3 matched reference samples, though accuracy improves significantly with more.
-20–30 close references typically yield excellent results.
+20–30 close references in multilateration mode typically yield excellent results, and 26+ references (regardless of distance) yield exact results in the direct linear algebra mode.

 ### ③ Dimension Weighting Slider

-Controls how aggressively the optimizer favors early PCA dimensions over later ones.
+Controls how aggressively the optimizer favors early PCA dimensions over later ones. **This feature is relevant only for the multilateration mode.**

 | Setting | Behavior |
 |---------|----------|